lemasato/Steam-Account-Switcher/README.md

 Logs into the account, skipping the interface.

 - **/Offline**
-/!\ Requires to be used with `/Account=` /!\
+⚠ Requires to be used with `/Account=` ⚠
 Forces Steam to start in Offline mode.
-When ommited, forces Steam to start in Online mode.
+When omitted, forces Steam to start in Online mode.

 - **/SkipAdmin**
 Skips the admin elevation prompt.